M*A*S*H (TV series): Ratings and recognition

-The series premiered in the United States on September 17, 1972, and ended on February 28, 1983, with the finale, showcased as a television film, titled "Goodbye, Farewell and Amen", becoming the most-watched and highest-rated single television episode in US television history at the time, with a record-breaking 125 million viewers (60.2 rating and 77 share), according to the New York Times.
+The series premiered in the United States on September 17, 1972, and ended on February 28, 1983, with the finale, showcased as a television film, titled "Goodbye, Farewell and Amen", becoming the most-watched and highest-rated television episode in U.S. television history at the time, with a record-breaking 125 million viewers (60.2 rating and 77 share), according to The New York Times.
 It had struggled in its first season and was at risk of being canceled.
 In season two, M*A*S*H was placed in a better time slot by CBS (airing after the popular All in the Family, taking the place of Bridget Loves Bernie, which had been canceled after one season despite good ratings due to religious groups protesting against the show's premise of an inter-faith marriage between the title characters); the show then became one of the top 10 programs of the year and stayed in the top 20 programs for the rest of its run.
 It is still broadcast in syndication on various television stations.
 The series, which depicted events occurring during a three-year war, spanned 256 episodes and lasted 11 seasons.
 The Korean War lasted 1,128 days, meaning each episode of the series would have averaged almost four and a half days of real time.
 Many of the stories in the early seasons are based on tales told by real MASH surgeons who were interviewed by the production team.
 Like the movie, the series was as much an allegory about the Vietnam War (still in progress when the show began) as it was about the Korean War.

 The episodes "Abyssinia, Henry" and "The Interview" were ranked number 20 and number 80, respectively, on TV Guide's 100 Greatest Episodes of All Time in 1997.
 In 2002, M*A*S*H was ranked number 25 on TV Guide's 50 Greatest TV Shows of All Time.
 In February 2008, the series was named the number-one smartest TV show of all time by Jim Werdell, chairman of Mensa International, who said that it "had smart repartee and was so much more than a comedy".
 In 2013, the Writers Guild of America ranked it as the fifth-best written TV series ever and TV Guide ranked it as the eighth-greatest show of all time.
 In 2016, Rolling Stone ranked it as the 16th-greatest TV show.
 In 2023, Variety ranked M*A*S*H #24 on its list of the 100 greatest TV shows of all time.